 - Give grants to individuals and families that are financially struggling due to a cancer diagnosis.
 Your donations help us to provide simple things like enough oil to keep their heating on while they recover from chemo, and enough money to pay for childcare while they spend time in hospital getting treatment.
 The grants we give are modest but the comfort they give is immeasurable.

-- Upgrade and re-decorate for waiting areas and out-patient centres in hospitals nationwide.
-Your donations help us to give patients and their families some small comfort while they wait for their chemo appointment, while they attend clinics or while they await their turn with the doctor to receive life changing news.
+- Upgrades and re-decorating for waiting areas and out-patient centres in hospitals nationwide.
+Your donations help us give patients and their families some small comfort while they wait for their chemo appointment, while they attend clinics or while they await their turn with the doctor to receive life changing news.
 These patients have often been through physically bruising treatments and so we strive to provide them with basic items such as comfortable chairs, pillows and private consultation areas.

 - Keep our mobile information units on the road.
 The Marie Keating Foundation has three such units, each staffed by a qualified registered nurse.
 The units travel around the country, visiting schools, community groups, traveller groups, and work places, giving free advice in an approachable, relaxed manner.
 The nurses also provide take-home information on all the key cancers and encourage members of the public to visit their doctor if they learn of any symptoms that may indicate a cancer risk.
 The role of the mobile information units and the nurses is to make cancer less frightening by enlightening.